A Story of Language Barriers

 What is the Dress Code?

-The dress code is formal attire.
+The dress code is cocktail attire.

 Men: Please wear a suit (tie optional) or blazer with dress pants.

 Women: Please wear a long formal dress or pants.
+And please avoid any burnt orange, light pink, or white.

 Where are the Wedding and Reception?